Riding the UX wave: the state of UX job titles

 And often we see the User Interface (UI) and UX combined with “designer” or “developer”.
 So what does that entail?
 Do we code, design, analyze, test, build?
 Morten Christoffersen asks the following question: “if the actual interface and interactions of a digital product is not pivotal for the user experience, then what is?” … It takes two to tango!

 The fact is that UX consists of many disciplines and skill sets, so the generic title ‘UX designer’ can feel quite ambiguous.
 Technology is advancing so quickly that many of us are expected to be tech savvy.
 But in reality, the number of people who permeate the tech industry is actually still quite small in comparison to other professions.
 Saying we work in UX is a great opener – personal as well as professional – but unless we elaborate, not everyone will catch on.

 “A solid process lays the foundation for a healthy culture, one where ideas are evaluated by merit and not by job title.” — Eric Ries

-UX design: back to the drawing board
+UX jobs: back to the drawing board